-Prodigy's future growth depends on the success of its venture builder business, the strategy of identifying, developing and launching new business platforms and applications in potentially high growth technology segments such as mobile video, wearables, proximity marketing, mobile payments, augmented reality, 3D and social.
+Prodigy's future growth depends on the success of its venture builder business, the strategy of identifying, developing and launching new business platforms and applications in potentially high growth technology segments such as mobile video, voice, augmented reality, artificial intelligence, blockchain and secure identity.
 These areas are highly competitive and Prodigy may not be able to develop and implement its new platforms or applications before its competitors.
 Prodigy only has a small window of opportunity in which to gain the customer acceptance necessary to become a market leader in a particular target market, and it may not be able to develop its ventures before its potential competitors do so.